drew-harris/db-gui-team-1/README.md

 2. Install new libraries: run `npm install`  in **root directory** of repo
 3. Create .env file in `packages/prisma-schema` (contents in gc)
 4. Create .env file in `backend` (with same contents as step 3)
-5. Run `npm run regenerate-db` in root directory to generate the database package
 6. Run `npm run dev` to confirm connection
 7. Optional (but highly recommended): Install the prisma vs code extension